AmpersandTarski/documentation/syntax/relation.md

 # The RELATION statement

 ## Purpose
-A relation statement defines a relation.
+A relation statement says that there exists a relation in a context.
+It introduces (defines, declares) the relation in the context.
 Each relation is a set that contains pairs of atoms.
 Over time, pairs can be inserted into or deleted from a relation.

 ## Examples
 ```